-After completion of the formality examination of the application, the Ministry of Science and Technology will examine as to substance the patent, petty patent, industrial design, trademark and geographical indication applications for registration.
+After completion of formality examination of the application, the Ministry of Science and Technology will examine as to substance the invention, utility invention, industrial design, trademark and geographical indication applications for registration.

 The layout-design of integrated circuit registration application is not examined as to substance.